CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: System Architecture

 \section{System Architecture}

-This section describes in detail our CASE framework for the collection and management of actionable scam intelligence.
-It is composed of multiple AI systems, built using Google's Gemini models, that prioritize scalability and user privacy while also adhering to stringent safety and quality standards.
-The framework comprises two core components: a user-facing \textit{Conversational Agent} (comprising LLM Interviewer and Safety Filter) for data collection and a backend \textit{LLM Information Extractor} for data processing.
-The following subsections will detail the end-to-end data flow and the specific design of each of these agents.
+This section describes in detail our CASE framework, which is built using Google's Gemini models, and is composed of multiple AI systems designed for scalable scam intelligence collection while adhering to stringent safety and quality standards.
+It comprises two core components: a user-facing \textit{Conversational Agent} (with an LLM Interviewer and Safety Filter) for real-time data collection and a backend \textit{LLM Information Extractor} for asynchronous data processing.